 Casino, Games and Other Sections

-Of course, if you use any betting site online these days you know that they don’t just offer sports bets.
-Every site now offers games to a degree, and why wouldn’t they, it is as easy to integrate into the package as any other feature and provides players with more options.
+If you have used an online betting site before, you will already know that they don’t just offer sports bets.
+Every bookie site offers games to a degree, and why wouldn’t they?
+It is as easy to integrate into the package as any other feature, and gives players more reasons to stick around.

-Many sites that used to be sports bookmakers in the real world and have used a third party platform to launch online will often use a pre-packaged general casino and gaming product.
-Conversely others operators from a more gaming background may actually focus on making their casino product more unique and instead have a more general pre-package sportsbook.
+Many bookmaker websites that were real world bookies once upon time have used a third party platform to launch online, and also buy a pre-packaged general casino and gaming product to go alongside.
+Conversely, others operators from a casino background may actually focus on making their casino product more unique, and instead have a more general pre-packaged sportsbook.

 Risk Management, Reporting and Profit Margins

-Sportsbook platforms have some very advanced software that allows them to identify betting activity much quicker, allowing faster decision making, such as changing odds or reducing stake limits on over-exposed lines.
-This same software also allows brands to see real-time data more quickly and accurately, which ultimately can be used by operators to better manage profit margins.
+Sportsbook platforms have developed advanced software that identifies different types of betting activity much faster, allowing for quick decision making such as changing odds or reducing stake limits on over-exposed lines.
+This same software also allows brands to see accurate real-time data, which can ultimately be used to better manage profit margins.

 Security

-As with many of the aspects discussed here it is significantly more expensive and time consuming to set up your own security systems in house to begin with.
-It is therefore a benefit to most companies to use the existing security systems in place through the platform.
-It makes it safer for the bettor who can sign up with a new brand safe in the knowledge that their information is safely stored in a tired and tested system.
+It is significantly more expensive and time consuming to set up your own security systems than it is to buy them in from a 3rd party, so most new betting companies use the existing security systems in place through their chosen platform.
+It makes it safer for the bettor too, who can sign up with a new brand a feel confident that their information is safely stored in a tried and tested system.

-For the operator using strong security can make the difference between making it in the industry or not.
-It is not just customer information that unscrupulous agents go after and there are many people out there who will hack a site simply because it is a competitor or maybe because they simply don’t like the operators.
+For the operator, the strength of their security can be the difference between surviving in the industry or going bust.
+It is not just customer information that unscrupulous agents go after, and there are many people out there who will hack a site simply because it is a competitor, or maybe because they simply don’t like the operators.
 Adding a security solution is one of the most popular options for all levels of managed brands.

 Fully Managed vs Partially Managed

-There is no absolute best fit model for running an online bookmaker site on a third party platform, it all depends on the level of control the brand wants to have over its own destiny and how much they want to spend at set-up vs ongoing costs.
+There is no accepted best fit model for running an online bookmaker site on a third party platform, it all depends on the level of control the brand wants over its own destiny and how much they want to spend at set-up vs ongoing costs.

 Fully managed brands have almost everything provided by the platform, including the gambling license.
 This is a good option for new brands that want to launch quickly and develop their product fast.
-Being fully managed means they don’t have to spend a huge amount of capital to get up and running, although the cost of that is they need to pay higher commissions to the platform company to manage the various elements.
+Being fully managed means they don’t have to spend a huge amount of capital to get up and running, although they will need to pay higher commissions to the platform company to manage the various elements.

-Partially managed sites provide a happy medium for many operators, keeping control of more services and features in house while outsourcing other elements.
-Many new online bookies that derive from existing independent high street brands will often follow this model as they will already have some elements of being a bookie, such as odds traders, promotions and target markets, but they won’t necessarily have the infrastructure in place to design and run an website.
+Partially managed sites provide a happy medium for many operators, keeping certain services and features in house while outsourcing other more problematic elements.
+New online bookies that derive from existing independent high street brands will often follow this model, as they already have some elements in place, such as odds traders, promotions, and target markets; but they won’t necessarily have the infrastructure in place to design and run a website.

-As a general rule newer brands tend to me more fully managed, then as they gain a footing in the industry with larger cash reserves and more experience they will progressively move to a more partially managed solution.
-As sites evolve they may also move platforms as some are better for fully managed solutions and others are better for partially managed integration.
+As a general rule, newer brands tend to be fully managed, then as they gain a footing in the industry with larger cash reserves and more experience, they will begin moving towards a partially managed solution.
+As sites evolve, they may also move platforms as some are better for fully managed solutions and others are better for partially managed integration.

 What Is A White Label?

 A lot of new brands start out as white labels and these are the sites that tend to look most similar to each other.
-Again there is nothing wrong with white labels, it’s how the vast majority of new brands get started these days, but they can be very much the same to begin with.
+Again there is nothing wrong with white labels, it’s how the vast majority of new brands get started these days, but they can be very similar to begin with.

-If you are looking for a new site to bet with in general you should only sign up with one white label from each platform, otherwise you are basically getting the same product duplicated.
-Saying that if you like a specific promotion or feature of a white label it means you can get access to the same again by signing up with another white label on the same platform.
+If you are looking for a new site to bet with, then the general rule is you should only sign up with one white label from each platform, otherwise you are basically getting the same product duplicated.
+Saying that, if you like a specific promotion or feature of a white label it means you can get access to the same again by signing up with another white label on the same platform.

 White labels are safe, they are backed by the platform provider who also holds the licences.
 The platform will also run all the banking and payments.
 It is true that white labels are more likely to fold but there is no risk to your funds in the process.

-How Much Does It Cost To Lauch a Betting Site?
+How Much Does It Cost To Start a Betting Site?

-Initially a set up fee will be charged, which will be variable depending on the type of product taken, the licences you wish to operate under (e.g. it tends to be more expensive to operate with a UK licence than a Maltese licences) and the type of partnership you are taking.
-At a very minimum level you are looking at £20-25,000 initial set up fee, rising to £100,000 or more if you are taking multiple products such as gaming alongside.
+An initial set up fee will be charged, which will be variable depending on the type of product taken, the licences you wish to operate under (e.g. it tends to be more expensive to operate with a UK licence than a Maltese one) and the type of partnership you are taking.
+At a very minimum level you are looking at £20,000 – 25,000 initial set up fee, rising to £100,000 or more if you are taking multiple products such as gaming alongside.

-These costs are in addition to any of the companies own costs to set-up, even with a fully managed package they need to have some staff and infrastructure in place.
-There are also server costs, tax (which will vary by jurisdiction) and other factors to think about and of course they need a lot of cash in reserve to cover any loses from big wins their customers may have.
+These costs are in addition to any of the company’s own set up costs, even with a fully managed package they need to have some staff and infrastructure in place.
+There are also server costs, tax (which will vary by jurisdiction) and other factors to think about, and of course they need a lot of cash in reserve to cover any big losses they need to pay out.

-It is therefore not something that anyone can just do, if you are thinking of becoming your own bookie you either need a lot of starting capital or a strong investor before you can even think about it.
-Even with a fully managed solution where you massively reduce initial costs it wouldn’t be safe to go into this industry without a large bankroll.
+As you can see, starting an online bookie is not something that anyone can easily do.
+If you are thinking of becoming your own bookie you either need a lot of starting capital or a strong investor behind you before you can even think about it.
+It just wouldn’t be financially viable otherwise.

-As a comparison it is about ten times cheaper to set up a bingo white label or about a quarter of the price to set up a casino-only site – hence why you see so many more bingo and casino sites around compared to sportsbooks.
-Casino and bingo sites are also inherently less risky as the games themselves are automated and fixed odds meaning they don’t carry the same unpredictability as a sports market, helping operators guarantee a more steady profit.
+As a comparison, it is about ten times cheaper to set up a bingo white label or about a quarter of the price to set up a casino-only site – hence why you see so many more bingo and casino sites popping up compared to sportsbooks.
+Casino and bingo sites are also inherently less risky as the games themselves are automated, and fixed odds mean they don’t carry the same unpredictability as a sports market, helping operators secure a steady increase in revenue.

 Pros

-- Less Clutter – Modern big brands can have sprawling sites with so many sections and features it makes finding things a choir.
-Newer sites are often easier to use and are more user friendly, they also tailor their package with the platform to suit their niche, rather than trying to be all things to all men (and women).
+- Less Clutter – Big brands can have sprawling sites with so many sections and features it makes navigation a choir.
+Newer sites are usually easier to use and are more user friendly, they also tailor their package with the platform to suit their niche, rather than trying to be all things to all people.

-- Online-Only – New gambling sites need only focus on providing a digital product and this can often mean a better rounded site.
+- Online-Only – New gambling sites need only focus on providing a digital product. they don’t have high street shops to worry about, and this can mean a more complete site.

-- No History – History can tie you down, one example is mobile betting.
-Older sites were set up for desktop and have migrated to mobile, whereas newer sites are able to design from the get-go to be seamless on all devices.
-In many ways they are better suited to the way we like to bet in the modern day.
+- No History – History can tie you down, and one example is mobile betting.
+Older sites were set up for desktop and have migrated to mobile, with plenty of teething problems along the way.
+Newer sites are able to design products to be seamless on all devices from the start.
+In many ways, they are better suited to the way we like to bet in the modern day.

-- Retention – At the end of the day when you bet with the big boys you are a number on a massive spreadsheet.
-New companies need loyalty to survive and therefore will often go the extra mile to keep you on board.
+- Retention – At the end of the day, when you bet with the big boys you are nothing more than a number on a spreadsheet.
+New companies need your custom to survive, and will often go the extra mile to earn your loyalty.

-- Design – Being an older brand means it can be difficult to move with the times.
+- Design – Being an older brand can make it difficult to move with the times.
 The very latest cutting edge designs can often be found with third party platforms way before the independent bookies catch up.

 Cons

-Market Range – You are always going to have more choice with a bigger brand, and so if variety is your thing betting with a new site running on a platform can be a little limiting.
+Market Range – You are always going to have more choice with a bigger brand, so if variety is your thing then betting with a new site that runs on a third party platform might feel a little limiting.

-- Banking – If you bet by card you will notice no difference but if you like to gamble with a range of payment providers the fact is traditional bookies generally give more options.
+- Banking – If you bet by card you will notice no difference, but if you like to gamble with a range of obscure payment providers then traditional bookies generally give more options.
+Not always though, it has to be said.

-- Limits – If you like to bet big or at high odds you will tend to find newer companies have lower limits, the resources of traditional brands means they can take more risks.
+- Limits – If you like to bet big or at high odds you will tend to find newer companies have lower payout limits.
+This essentially caps how much you can stake.
+The resources of traditional brands means they can take more risks.

-- High Value Promotions – Let’s face it the big betting sites are also the richest and this often means they can run those hugely valuable deals (money back if you lose, bet £10 get a £10 free bet, etc) for existing customers that new companies can’t afford.
+- High Value Promotions – The big betting sites are also the richest, and this means they can run those mega valuable deals (money back if you lose, bet £10 get a £10 free bet, etc) for existing customers that new companies can’t afford to match.

-- High Stakes and VIP – If you bet big and want rewarding with bespoke margins and hospitality then frankly the new boys won’t be able to compete, you are better off with a traditional bookie.
+- High Stakes and Top Service – If you bet big and want to be rewarded with bespoke margins and maybe even hospitality extras from your account manager, then frankly, the new boys won’t be able to compete and you are better off with a traditional bookie.

 You can read more detail about becoming your own bookie on our new sites page.